 Our regular readers must have noticed this blog is not updated quite as often it was used to be.
 The reason is I am very busy these days serving the local church while doing some work for the Assemblies of God of Sri Lanka.
 Probably this condition will remain longer and I won’t be able to post anything much until mid September.
-By the way feel free to read our guidelines for guest writers if you would like to lighten the load by contributing with your own blog posts.

 As some of you out there already know sermon preparation is a task that consumes time, requires extreme lengths of Bible study and prayer.
 This doesn’t mean I don’t pray and study the Bible.
 But constructing a solid sermon is not so easy.